-Management believes the ultimate disposition of the above matters is not likely to materially affect the Company's financial position or results of operations.
+Management believes the ultimate disposition of the above matters is not likely to materially affect our financial position or results of operations.
 This forward-looking statement is based on management's current understanding of the relevant law and facts; it is subject to various contingencies, including the potential costs and risks associated with litigation and the actions of judges and juries.

-The Company is also a party to other ordinary routine litigation incidental to its business and with respect to which no material liability is expected.
+We are also a party to other ordinary routine litigation incidental to our business and with respect to which no material liability is expected.